KKKKevin0401/DEFE/README.md

     python evaluate.py

-然后将生成的图片放在Residual Refinement Module(RRM)：LPDM,For the RRM, we follow the relevant settings from [https://github.com/savvaki/LPDM].
+Then input the semi restored image into the Residual Refinement Module (RRM).
+For the RRM, we follow the relevant settings from [https://github.com/savvaki/LPDM].
 ## Training

 You need to modify ```datasets/dataset.py``` slightly for your environment, and then train your own model by running the following commad.